-This Crunchy Green Bean, Pea and Walnut Salad is the ultimate spring food.
-It’s healthy and light and looks beautiful composed on a plate or with all the ingredients gently tossed together in a bowl.
+This Crunchy Green Bean, Pea and Walnut Salad is a light and flavorful addition to your table.
+It’s healthy and fresh and looks beautiful composed on a plate or with all the ingredients gently tossed together in a bowl.

 Frogs are also green, and remind me of spring, and thankfully, there are none in this salad 🙂